parkertomatoes/basbolt/README.md

 * Multiple compilers (QB 1-4, PDS 7.1, VBDOS 1.0, etc)
 * In-app help, etc

 ## Contributing
 Are you of sound mind?
 And want to contribute?
 Welcome to that very narrow middle of that Venn diagram, friend.
-I would happily review issues or pull requests.
+I'll happily review any issues or pull requests.